citp/privacy-policy-historical/y/yo/yot/yotreat.com.md

-> *The following text is extracted and transformed from the yotreat.com privacy policy that was archived on 2012-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120625130220id_/http%3A//www.yotreat.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yotreat.com privacy policy that was archived on 2012-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121230115018id_/http%3A//www.yotreat.com/privacy-policy.html) for the most accurate reproduction.*

-# Yotreat games: Privacy policy!
+# Yotreat: Privacy Policy

 ## Yotreat.com Privacy Policy